History of Thailand: Modernization under Rama IV and Rama V (1851–1910)

-When King Mongkut (Rama IV) ascended the Siamese throne, he was severely threatened by the neighbouring states.
-The colonial powers of Britain and France had already advanced into territories which originally belonged to the Siamese sphere of influence.
-Mongkut and his successor Chulalongkorn (Rama V) recognised this situation and tried to strengthen the defence forces of Siam by modernisation, to absorb Western scientific and technical achievements, thus avoiding colonisation.
+King Mongkut (Rama IV) came to the Siamese throne under severe threat from the neighbouring states, Britain and France having already advanced into territories that had belonged to the Siamese sphere of influence.
+He and his successor Chulalongkorn (Rama V) sought to strengthen the country's defence forces by modernisation and to absorb Western science and technology, and so to avoid colonisation.

-The two monarchs, who ruled in this epoch, were the first with Western formation.
-King Mongkut had lived 26 years as a wandering monk and later as an abbot of Wat Bowonniwet Vihara.
-He was not only skilled in the traditional culture and Buddhist sciences of Siam, but he had also dealt extensively with modern western science, drawing on the knowledge of European missionaries and his correspondence with Western leaders and the Pope.
-He was the first Siamese monarch to speak English.
+Both were the first monarchs with a Western formation.
+Mongkut had lived 26 years as a wandering monk and then as abbot of Wat Bowonniwet Vihara.
+Skilled in the traditional culture and Buddhist sciences of Siam, he had also studied modern Western science through European missionaries and his correspondence with Western leaders and the Pope, and was the first Siamese monarch to speak English.

-The colonial encroachment in the 1880s in Burma to the West by the British Empire and Indochina to the East by the French caused anxiety amongst the Siamese elites including the British-educated Prince Prisdang who put forward a proposal alongside eleven other senior dignitaries to King Chulalongkorn to strengthen Siamese institutions following the European model.
-Some of these reforms reflect need to keep up with European convention of liberal statecraft and justice to maintain legitimacy.
+Encroachment by the British Empire in Burma to the west and by the French in Indochina to the east in the 1880s alarmed the Siamese elite.
+The British-educated Prince Prisdang and eleven other senior dignitaries proposed to King Chulalongkorn that Siamese institutions be strengthened on the European model, some of the reforms answering a need to keep up with European conventions of liberal statecraft and justice and so maintain legitimacy.
 Prisdang suggested that the following reforms should be carried out: